BobVul/Custom-Kernel-Launcher-for-Scaleway/README.md

 # Custom Kernel Launcher for Scaleway
 A collection of scripts to load a custom kernel on Scaleway servers

+# Disclaimer

+This project is not affiliated with nor endorsed by Scaleway or Online SAS in any way.

+Scaleway is a trademark of Online SAS.

 # Introduction

 The virtual (i.e. not-baremetal) servers available on Scaleway are run [within KVM](https://www.scaleway.com/faq/server/#-Which-hypervisor-do-you-use).
 In theory, this gives you a proper virtual machine that you can do whatever you wish within.